Hiteswar Saikia: ULFA crisis and resolution

-CM Saikia had been compelled to look for measures in both nature and approach.
-He called for assistance of the Army for the restoration of peace and order in the State.
-Operation Rhino as this was the second Army operation had been named in contrast with the Operation Bajrang.
+CM Saikia had been compelled to look for both expedient and pragmatic measures in his approach to the crisis.
+He called for the assistance of the Army for the restoration of peace and order in the State.
+'Operation Rhino' was then launched.
+This was the Indian Army's second operation.
+It had been named in contrast to its earlier undertaking, namely 'Operation Bajrang'.
 It succeeded exactly where the earlier operation had failed.
-It destroyed many training camps, captured still more militant soldiers and also unearthed great many warehouse of arms and ammunitions.
+It destroyed many ULFA training camps, captured a considerable number of militant soldiers and also unearthed great many warehouses of arms and ammunition.

 By the middle of January, 1992, there had been a change of climate in the civic life of Assam.
-The ULFA came forward with its expressed desired of sitting for discussion towards finding a permanent solution of its grievances within the framework of the Indian constitution.
+The ULFA came forward with its expressed desire for a discussion towards finding a permanent solution.
+It resolved to settle its grievances within the framework of the Indian constitution.
 Chief Minister Saikia welcomed the change of mood and responded to it richly.
-At the same time he assured giving appropriate living avenues to those militants who would be coming forward to surrender themselves.
-The arms and ammunitions in their possession.
+At the same time he gave guarantees to those militants who would come forward to surrender themselves together with their arms and ammunition.

-Everyone felt to the bones that peace and security have returned to the State.
-Everyone acknowledge the spirit of tolerance and forgiveness displayed by Chief Minister Saikia in bringing round most of the ULFA militants to the path of sanity.
-However, certain other parts of Assam began to feel the impact of violence by some other group of terrorists.
+Everyone felt to the bones that peace and security had returned to the State.
+Everyone acknowledged the spirit of tolerance and forgiveness displayed by Chief Minister Saikia in bringing round most of the ULFA militants to the path of sanity.
+However, certain other parts of Assam began to feel the impact of violence by some other groups of terrorists.